 Reckon tropes see us the same:

-- Epic Rocking: Only one song, "Runeii", is under five minutes long (and even that song's merely two seconds shy).
-"After the Flood" and "New Grass" in particular stand out.
+- Epic Rocking: Only one song, "Runeii", is under five minutes long, and even that song's merely two seconds shy.
+"After the Flood" and "New Grass" in particular stand out, both being over 9 and a half minutes.

 - Fading into the Next Song: "After the Flood" into "Taphead" on CD copies outside the US; American CD copies lack the crossfade effect and instead feature "After the Flood" and "Taphead" as wholly separate tracks, as on the LP release.
 Interestingly, the lack of a cross-fade ends up highlighting a brief four-second guitar warmup at the start of "Taphead" that the crossfade on most CD copies obscures.

-- Lighter and Softer/Darker and Edgier: It's more artsy and bohemian compared to Slint's Spiderland, but heavier in mood and more fractured in comparison to Spirit of Eden.
+- Lighter and Softer/Darker and Edgier: It's more artsy and bohemian compared to Slint's Spiderland, but heavier in mood and more fractured in comparison to Talk Talk's earlier Spirit of Eden.

-- New Sound Album: Listening to this, it's hard to believe the band was making cheap synthpop almost a decade before.
+- New Sound Album: Listening to this, it's hard to believe the band was making cheap Duran Duran-esque synthpop almost a decade before.

 - No Ending: "Ascension Day" cuts off abruptly at the six-minute mark.